vietdang7/Log-Analysis-Project/README.md

 3. Copy `log_analysis.py` to shared folder vagrant and run command `python3 log_analysis.py`from terminal on virtual machine

 Results will be generated on terminal window.
+An example of result can be seen from `Result_Out.txt`

 ## Views
 For questions 3, I use two views as below: